 The Milwaukee Estuary was designated as an Area of Concern (AOC) because of historical modifications and pollutant loads that contributed toxic contaminants to Lake Michigan.
 The DNR developed a Remedial Action Plan with community stakeholders to improve conditions in the AOC.
 The most recent update of the report was published in 2017.
 In 2016, efforts to eliminate the AOC designation included moving sediment remediation forward, completing assessments to gather information on Beneficial Use Impairment (BUI) status and support decision making, and continuing to make progress on habitat restoration management actions.5

-The Milwaukee Blue Crew is the Community Advisory Committee representing community interests in the AOC.
-The Blue Crew reviews the Remedial Action Plan, assists with BUI removal, implements public support strategies, advises state and federal agencies, and provides a forum for residents and stakeholders to comment on remediation and restoration efforts.
+The Community Advisory Committee (CAC) represents community interests in the AOC.
+The CAC reviews the Remedial Action Plan, assists with BUI removal, implements public support strategies, advises state and federal agencies, and provides a forum for residents and stakeholders to comment on remediation and restoration efforts.